matthewrdev/fa2cs/Readme.md

 # Benefits

-Use FontAwesome To C# to replace confusing and arcane unicode strings with a clean and descriptive property assignment.
+Use FontAwesome To C# to replace confusing and arcane unicode strings with a clean and descriptive property.

 This: